 2.2 Behavioral Approaches

 We now turn to a second broad category of approaches to naturalizing teleology, which focus primarily on the behavior of living systems and their relationship to the environment.
 As one example, Walsh explicitly motivates his account of the basis of perceived shortcomings in a gene-centric conception of evolution, which has given us an incorrect picture of the metaphysics of organisms and evolution.
-For Walsh, organisms are agents, which he defines using several concepts including “goal, means, affordance, repertoire, salience, reciprocal constitution, normative requirement, hypothetical necessity, teleology” (Walsh 2018, 274).
+For Walsh, organisms are agents, which he defines using several concepts including “goal, means, affordance, repertoire, salience, reciprocal constitution, normative requirement, hypothetical necessity” (Walsh 2018, 274).
 Walsh singles three of these as being particularly relevant for understanding agency: goal-directedness, repertoire, and affordances.
 These concepts are inter-defined in the sense that a goal-directed system will encounter features in its environment that are conducive to its goals or not.
 These features of the environment therefore afford different actions depending on the system’s goals.
 Action is the product of the way the system can bias its behavioral repertoire in response to the affordances in its environment (see Walsh 2015, ch.
 8-10, for further details).
 Agency, on this view, “is the gross behavioral capacity of an organism to bias its repertoire in response to what its conditions afford for attaining its goals.”
 (Fulda 2017, 84).

 In contrast to the organizational schools, this ecological approach does not seek to ground the foregoing concepts in a formal account of a specific kind of organization.
 Rather, it provides a theory of the organism and evolution in terms of the coarse-grained behavior of a system in its environment (Walsh 2015, 210; Fulda 2017, 72).
 This approach puts emphasis on the concept of agency as an explanans, which can answer the “why” questions, rather than the organizational schools that treat teleology as an explanandum to “how” questions.
 As Walsh sees it, mechanistic explanations play a distinct, complementary role alongside teleological explanations: the former answer how questions, while the latter answer why questions (Walsh 2015, 199).
 These answers tell us different things, and neither requires the other to be a complete explanation.